MESD/SettingsBundle/Resources/doc/api/Mesd-SettingsBundle-Model-SettingManager.md

 public **hiveExists** ( string $hiveName )

-Determines if the specified hive exisits in the database.
+Determines if the specified hive exists in the database.